 - Inform everyone you know where you’re studying abroad and that you’re looking for people to connect with in that country/region.
 Everyone includes professors, monastics, staff members, family, friends, neighbors, etc ….

-- Use the CANE files (located in the Career Resource Centers) to identify alums you would like to meet during your travels.
+- Use the CANE files (located in the XPD Resource Centers) to identify alums you would like to meet during your travels.